owenr88/acf-page-builder/README.md

 Feel free to [contact us](http://www.biglemoncreative.co.uk) if you can't find an answer, or reach us on [Twitter](https://twitter.com/biglemontweets).

 ## Changelog ##

+### v1.1.4 ###
+* Remove ID as an option to call the sections - doesn't work
+* The container is now disabled if Bootstrap is not selected
+* Tested up to 4.6.1

 ### v1.1.3 ###
 * Fixed the containment and bootstrap toggle - wasn't working!